 Hocus Pocus 2 release date

-Hocus Pocus 2 is set to arrive on Disney Plus in 2022, but no specific release date is available at this time.
-The movie is starting production this fall, so a Halloween or October release window next year seems likely.
+Hocus Pocus 2 is set to arrive on Disney Plus in Fall 2022, but no specific release date is available at this time.
+The start of production was announced on Nov.
+1, 2021, so a Halloween or October release window next year seems likely.

 The original film actually released in July, 1993, but Bette Midler's Instagram post confirming the news that she'd be joining the cast mentions a "Fall 2022" release on Disney Plus.